SandeepiO/HappyDelivery/Readme.md

 # Map
 - Apple map is used.

-# External Library
-- ICSPullToRefresh
-(Pod version was not compatible with swift 5 version so added in external folder.)

 # Data Caching
 - CoreData is used for data caching.
 Every time items fetched from server will save into database as well.
 Data insertion is done based on "id", new item will be inserted only for a new "id" .
-If item have same "id" than it will be updated.
+If item have same "id" than it will not perform any action.
-- Images are getting saved in document directory.
-- "Pull to refresh" will fetch data from starting index, and it will clear all previous data stored in local database.
+- "Pull to refresh" will fetch data from starting index, and it will clear all previous data stored in local database, and if internet is not available then show the pop up alert and keep the previous data.

 # Firebase CrashAnalytics
 -  We need to create account on firebase.
 Kindly replace "GoogleService-Info.plist" file with your plist file which will be geretated while creating an app on firebase.